soderluk/nirimgr/README.md

 # Usage

-To use nirimgr, it provides two CLI-commands:
+To use nirimgr, it provides the following CLI-commands:

 - `events`: The events command starts listening on the niri event-stream. `nirimgr events`
 - `scratch`: The scratch command moves a window to the scratchpad workspace, or shows the window (moves the window